Code-Institute-Submissions/STEPLADD3R-data-centric-development-project/README.md

 8. MongoDB - Database of choice

 ### Testing
+Details of the project testing process is available inside the 'project-supplements/testing' directory.

 ### Deployment
 To deploy the application, I chose to use Heroku, below are the steps I took to get the project up and running on Heroku.